CEREBRAL VENOUS SINUS THROMBOSIS

 • timely and appropriate therapy

-• presence of complicating factors such as hemorrhagic conversion or elevated intracranial pressure
+• presence of complicating factors such as hemorrhagic transformation or elevated intracranial pressure

 • according to the ISCVT study (International Study on Cerebral Vein and Dural Sinus Thrombosis)